 - A house fly can travel up to six miles at once, but prefer to stay near their breeding area.

 - They clean themselves by rubbing their legs together.

 It may seem like there really isn’t anything you can do about flies, right?
 Actually, there are things you can do to keep flies at bay.

 Tips to keep flies away: Keep trash cans containing food covered, keep your kitchen wiped down, and wipe up food messes right away.
 Don’t let fruit become over ripe or start to decay in the family fruit bowl.
 Repair any rips in screens on doors and windows and fix weatherstripping to keep the home sealed.
 Hang fly traps to catch the few flies that tend to slip in when you walk in the patio door.
 If you have compost piles, keep them turned regularly.
 If you keep backyard livestock keep the chicken house cleaned regularly so as not to attract flies.

 Sometimes a house fly infestation can happen indoors.
 In these situations, it’s best to have a professional treat the infestation.

-When you are part of our quarterly Green or Conventional plans, keeping flies away is part of the plan.
+When you are part of our bundle plans, keeping flies away is part of the plan.
 If you currently have an infestation, we can evaluate the situation, look for entryways flies get in and identify places they are most likely laying their eggs.